gillian-guide/gillian-guide.github.io/docs/Additional-Setup.en.md

 ???+ note "How to set the Launch Options?"
     There are several ways to:

-    1. Going to the game's Properties menu in :material-steam:Steam and setting it there
+    1. Going to the game's Properties menu in :material-steam:Steam and setting them there
     2. Creating a :material-file-cog:`commandline.txt` in the game's folder and editing it
     3. Creating a shortcut for the game and adding the options after the shortcut's path